coreinfrastructure/best-practices-badge/doc/security.md

 However, we currently aren’t trying to exchange with other systems.
-So while we didn't know of anything intrinsically wrong with SACM, historically the SACM specification wasn’t focused on solving a problem we’re trying to solve.
+So while we didn't know of anything intrinsically wrong with SACM, historically the SACM specification wasn’t focused on solving any problems we’re trying to solve.
 In addition, we don’t know of any mature OSS tools that directly support the SACM data format.
 By policy, any tools we *depend* on must be OSS, and when we modify the